About Us

 Student Media is dedicated to providing hands-on, experiential learning opportunities for students who aspire to a career in media production or journalism, as well as those who simply wish to pursue a creative passion or hobby.

-With over 60 computers, 4 state-of-the-art audio and video studios, a bustling newsroom, and 16 sections of 1-credit co-curricular workshops, Student Media is a unique learning environment for Mason students to learn new skills and practice their craft by producing content that is seen by their peers, professors, and community.
+With over 60 computers, 4 state-of-the-art audio and video studios, a bustling newsroom, and multiple co-curricular courses, Student Media is a unique learning environment for Mason students to learn new skills and practice their craft by producing content that is seen by their peers, professors, and community.

 Freshmen-Editors-2016

-Our students typically start working with us during their freshman year and stay involved for their entire Mason career — pursuing higher levels of responsibility or discovering talent in areas they had not previously explored.
+Our students typically start working with us during their freshman year and stay involved for their entire Mason career — pursuing higher levels of responsibility and discovering talent in areas they had not previously explored.
 Many students also find that their experience with Student Media transforms their resume and uniquely prepares them for high-profile internships and post-graduation success.
-Our students’ recent undergraduate internships include Wolf Trap, The Washington Post, Gannett/USA Today, and ABC-7 (just to name a few).
-Student Media alumni currently hold positions with CBS, ABC, ESPN, the United States Congress, and various media companies and affiliates across the country.
+Past undergraduate internships include Wolf Trap, The Washington Post, Gannett/USA Today, and ABC-7 (just to name a few).
+Student Media alumni currently hold positions with CBS, NBC, ABC, ESPN, the United States Congress, and various media companies and affiliates across the country.

 Hannah-Reading-Fourth